 Once an animal has been identified, subsequent shots share the points of the square they hit (no more points for the first square/s).
-So if players A and B hit the second square of that lion and C gets the third, C gets 5 points, A and B 21⁄2.
+So if players A and B hit the second square of that lion and C gets the third, C gets 5 points, A and B $2\frac{1}{2}$.

 An animal is dead when all its squares have been hit.
 No more points can be scored for this animal.
 However, animals worth minus points are patched up between turns and thus each hit scores (negative) points.
+After 10 turns or when the board is clear (except for any snakes), the player with the most points wins.